ethank5149/Differential-Equations/README.md

 # pyode
-Ordinary differential equation solving in python
+Ordinary differential equation solving in python and c/c++